Hamiltonian quantum computation

 Hamiltonian quantum computation is a form of quantum computing.
-Unlike methods of quantum computation such as the adiabatic, measurement-based and circuit model where eternal control is used to apply operations on a register of qubits, Hamiltonian quantum computers operate without external control.
+Unlike methods of quantum computation such as the adiabatic, measurement-based and circuit model where external control is used to apply operations on a register of qubits, Hamiltonian quantum computers operate without external control.

 Background

 Hamiltonian quantum computation was the pioneering model of quantum computation, first proposed by Paul Benioff in 1980.

 Benioff's motivation for building a quantum mechanical model of a computer was to have a quantum mechanical description of artificial intelligence and to create a computer that would dissipate the least amount of energy allowable by the laws of physics.
 However, his model was not time-independent and local.
 Richard Feynman, independent of Benioff, also wanted to provide a description of a computer based on the laws of quantum physics.
 He solved the problem of a time-independent and local Hamiltonian by proposing a continuous-time quantum walk that could perform universal quantum computation.
 Superconducting qubits, Ultracold atoms and non-linear photonics have been proposed as potential experimental implementations of Hamiltonian quantum computers.